darwins-challenge/fly-me-to-the-moon/manuscript/Projects.md

 or stops.

 The goal of the cockroach is to reach a supply of food somewhere along the line.
+Its performance is measured by the distance to the food source.

 ## AGC
 In this project we are modeling doing calculations with a single variable.
 One example would be {$$}3x + 5{/$$}.

-The goal is to match a series of function values as closely as possible
+The goal is to match a series of function values as closely as possible.
+This project is one that you could try to implement yourself, guided by exercises in this book.

 ## Moonlander
 This is the ultimate project.
 The goal for this project is to safely land a